jzhoulab/quasildr/README.md

-## Quasilinear data representations for single-cell omics data analysis
+## An analytical framework for interpretable and generalizable single-cell data analysis

 Quasildr is a python library for quasilinear data representation methods.
-It implements two methods, a quasilinear data representation or visualization method **GraphDR** and a generalized trajectory extraction and inference method **StructDR** (StructDR is based on nonparametric ridge estimation).
+It implements two methods, a data representation or visualization method **GraphDR** and a generalized trajectory extraction and inference method **StructDR** (StructDR is based on nonparametric ridge estimation).
 The Quasildr package is developed for single-cell omics data analysis, but supports other data types as well.
 The manuscript is available [**here**](https://www.biorxiv.org/content/10.1101/2020.04.12.022806v1).